iLabX/Network-Programming-Project-2/README.md

 	* confluent Kafka

 ## Data
-We used the SMS Spam Collection.
+We used the SMS Spam Collection **(spam.csv)**.
 It simulates SMS tagged messages that have been collected for SMS Spam research.\
 It is a collection of 5573 English SMS messages and legally tagged spam and ham.\
 https://www.kaggle.com/uciml/sms-spam-collection-dataset